ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ### Backend

-After the installation, the configuration specification of the backend has to be mounted with the command `kdb mount-rest-backend-config`.
+After the installation, the configuration specification of the backend has to be mounted with the command `kdb mount-website-backend-config`.
 You can check if the mounting was successful by issuing `kdb mount`.
 There should be an entry in the list with a path like `spec/sw/elektra/restbackend/#0` and a similar one without the leading `spec`.
 If you do not see this mount points, have a look at the mount script in the tool_exec